11/12

 • Familiarize with endovascular toolkit required to manage acute mesenteric ischemia

-Co-convenor: Lorenzo Garzelli (Paris, FRANCE), Gustavo Oderich (Houston, Texas, UNITED STATES), Martin Rouer (Villeneuve-d'Ascq, FRANCE), Narayanan Thulasidasan (London, UNITED KINGDOM)
+Co-convenor: Lorenzo Garzelli (Paris, FRANCE), Gustavo Oderich (Houston, Texas, UNITED STATES), Bernard Peeters (Gent, BELGIUM), Martin Rouer (Villeneuve-d'Ascq, FRANCE), Narayanan Thulasidasan (London, UNITED KINGDOM)

 12/12